-- Bylaws and/or Constitution - Policy and Procedures Manual - A copy of IRS form 990 (Informational Tax Return of Organizations Exempt from Income Tax), or an explanation of why your organization has not been required to complete such a form - A Certificate of Commercial General Liability Insurance - Accounting policies and procedures (current or planned policies/procedures) - A Certified Organization Audit/Financial Statements of most recent year (one of the following) - a.
+Bylaws and/or Constitution Policy and Procedures Manual • A copy of IRS form 990 (Informational Tax Return of Organizations Exempt from Income Tax), or an explanation of why your organization has not been required to complete such a form A Certificate of Commercial General Liability Insurance Accounting policies and procedures (current or planned policies/procedures) A Certified Organization Audit/Financial Statements of most recent year (one of the following) a.
 Copy of OMB 2 CFR 200 Audit (Required if \$750,000 in aggregate Federal funds expended), ORb.
-Financial statements prepared or audited by a CPA - Memorandums of Understanding (MOUs) (optional, but encouraged) - Documentation of Funding Commitments - Allocation Plan (for shared costs among more than one project/program) - Supportive Documentation for Pending and Committed Non-HOPWA Funding
+Financial statements prepared or audited by a CPA Memorandums of Understanding (MOUs) (optional, but encouraged) Documentation of Funding Commitments Allocation Plan (for shared costs among more than one project/program) Supportive Documentation for Pending and Committed Non-HOPWA Funding

 What are the outcome measures expected as a result of the method of distribution?
-The method of distribution used will allow the opportunity for a cross mixed use of housing service providers and non-profit agencies to meet the need and prevent individuals with HIV/AIDS and their households from becoming homeless.
+The method of distribution used will allow the opportunity for cross-mixed use of housing service providers and non-profit agencies to meet the need and prevent individuals with HIV/AIDS and their households from becoming homeless.
 Work with partners and seek to support 400 individuals with HIV/AIDs access affordable housing and services.

 5 State Program Name: Housing Trust Fund

-Funding Sources: нтғ
+Funding Sources: HTF

 Describe the state program addressed by the Method of Distribution.
 HTF will 1) Reduce homelessness and help extremely low-income & very low-income families to avoid paying a disproportionate share of their income for housing and 2) complement existing Federal, State, and local efforts to increase and preserve the supply of rental housing for extremely low-income and very low-income households, which includes homeless and serious mentally ill families.
 MHC will comply with the regulatory and statutory requirements regarding activities eligible for HTF funding using written policies, procedures, and systems.
 MHC will distribute HTF funds through loans and/or grants to subgrantees through a competitive process.
-MHC will use a system to assess the risk of activities, projects and system for monitoring entities to ensure requirements are met.
+MHC will use a system to assess the risk of activities, projects and a system for monitoring entities to ensure requirements are met.
 MHC's HTF Allocation Plan indicates how it will distribute resources based on the priority housing needs identified in the State's Consolidated Plan.
 Mississippi's HTF Allocation Plan is a component of the State's Five-Year Consolidated Plan.
 The State prioritized homelessness in the HTF portion of the State's Consolidated Plan and will use HTF to support strategies to end chronic homelessness and identify special needs groups in Mississippi.
 These groups include persons with HIV/AIDS and their families, persons with mental illness; and persons with disabilities as defined by the American Disabilities Act.
 MHC will make every effort to balance statutory priorities and preferences and ensure geographic distribution of funds as defined by the State's Consolidated Plan and/or low and high opportunity areas.

-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

-Organizations eligible to apply for funding include non-profit organizations and for-profit organizations with demonstrated development experience and capacity with creating, rehabilitating, or preserving affordable housing.
-Non-profit organizations must submit a certification to verify registration to do business in the State of MS. A designation from the IRS as a tax-exempt non-profit organization 501(c)(3) and a copy of the organization's bylaws stating a clear housing purpose is required.
-Announcements for important dates and deadlines will be posted on MHC's website at www.mshomecorp.com.
-A threshold/ranking process will be used to select projects for funding.
-Applications will be reviewed and underwritten using criteria of the HTF policies and procedures guidelines and federal regulatory and statutory requirements.